Here is another look at iOS 14.4 beta 2 (Video) - Geeky Gadgets

-Apple recently released iOS 14.4 beta 2 for the iPhone and iPadOS 14.4 beta 2 for the iPad, we already saw a video of the new beta earlier today and now we have another one.
+Apple recently released iOS 14.4 beta 2 and iPadOS 14.4 beta 2 for developers and public beta testers, we previously saw a couple of video of the new beta and now we have another one.

-The new video is from Brandon Butch and it gives us a look at some of the features in the latest beta of Apple’s iOS 14.4.
+The new video is from iDeviceHelp and it gives us another look at the latest beta of iOS 14.4 on the iPhone.

-The second beta of iOS 14.4 has been made available to both developers and also members of Apple’s public beta testing program.
+There are a number of new features coming to the iPhone in iOS 14.4 and also a range of bug fixes and performance improvements.

-The software comes with a range of bug fixes and performance improvements and also some new features.
-We are expecting Apple to release this software update some time in February, as soon as we get some details on the release date, we will let you guys know.
+As this is only the second beta of iOS 14.4, it will be a little while before the final version of the software is released, we are expecting it to land some time in February.

 Latest Geeky Gadgets Deals